 - TV.
 Be careful of what is on television; shows that contain crime or violence, as well as the nightly news, can instill fear and paranoia in individuals diagnosed with dementia.
 It may be better to leave the TV off and engage your senior loved one in alternate activities, including games, puzzles, reading together, exercising, and reminiscing – or choose to view films you have very carefully reviewed to make certain content is suitable.

 Each member of our dementia care team is professionally trained and experienced in providing person-centered, compassionate care to effectively manage the issues inherent with Alzheimer’s, and to maximize total wellbeing.
-Give Atlanta Home Care Partners a call at (404) 228-0103 for additional dementia care tips, or for an in-home consultation to find out how our specialized senior care in Atlanta can make life better for your loved one.
+Give Atlanta Home Care Partners a call at (404) 228-0103 for additional dementia care tips, or for an in-home consultation to find out how our specialized senior care and personal care in Atlanta can make life better for your loved one.